ValvePython/steam/docs/user_guide.rst

 ===========

 ``gevent`` based implementation for interacting with the Steam network.
-This is currently a WIP, and is barebone.
-It should be possible to implement various functions with ease.
+The library comes with some Steam client features implemented, see :doc:`api/steam.client` for more details.

 CLI example
 -----------

 This program will prompt for user and password.
-If authentication code is required, it will additionally prompt for that.
+If an authentication code is required, it will additionally prompt for that.
 Configuring logging will lets us see the internal interactions.

 .. code:: python